openequella/openequella.github.io/guides/featureGuides/featureGuide2019.1/openEQUELLA-2019.1-FeaturesGuide.md

 ### Downloading the package

-There are three Administration Console Packages available on GitHub, one each for Windows, MAC and Linux operating systems.
+There are three Administration Console Packages available on GitHub, one each for Windows, Mac, and Linux operating systems.

 ##### To download the package